forter/security-101-for-saas-startups/readme.md

 * What are the target market (country) regulations (Data Privacy, Data Residency)?
 Europeans are known to have tougher regulations.
 Different US States have different regulations.

-* Which tools and policies would not hurt your team's moral.
+* Which tools and policies would not hurt your team's morale.

 * How long would it take you to prepare a security risk plan (see example at the bottom of this document)?